JukeboxPipeline/jukebox-core/docs/userdoc/database.rst

 Then click on ``OK``.

 This is your new user for the database.
-To create a new database, rightclick on ``Databases`` under the server and chose ``New database``:
+To create a new database, rightclick on ``Databases`` under the server and choose ``New database``:

   .. figure:: ../images/pgadmin_newdb.png
      :alt: Create a new database